Austin Marijuana Possession Lawyer

 Marijuana is considered by many to be a relatively harmless substance, but under Texas law, even the simple possession of marijuana (Texas HS.
 Code Ann.
 Section 481.121) is treated as a serious criminal offense that can have substantial consequences.
 Aside from the criminal penalties, such as jail terms and serious fines, those who are convicted of marijuana possession may see their lives permanently impacted as a result of the establishment of a criminal record.

-Ian Inglis Attorney at Law knows that no one in Austin wants to face the potential repercussions that could accompany a conviction of marijuana possession.
+The Austin marijuana possession lawyers of Ian Inglis Attorney at Law know that no one in Austin wants to face the potential repercussions that could accompany a conviction of marijuana possession.
 Fortunately, with the help of a qualified legal representative, it is often possible to fight back against allegations of marijuana possession and avoid these unwanted penalties.

 Charges Associated with Marijuana Possession